-We are extremely proud to have produced this outstanding resource aimed at supporting survivors of domestic abuse as they journey towards recovery.
-The inspiration to publish this handbook came out of Restored's Online Survivors’ Network when it became clear that women, who have experienced domestic abuse in the past, were faced with very similar challenges in a variety of areas and there were no comprehensive resources to point them towards.
+The inspiration to publish this handbook came from Restored's online Survivors’ Network as it became clear that survivors of domestic abuse were facing very similar challenges yet there were no comprehensive resources to signpost them too.

-The handbook has contributions from 14 authors who are specialists in their respective fields, including Louisa Whitney, a specialist in family law, Professor Ally Kern, who specialises in relating theology to survivors of domestic abuse, and Betsy de Thierry, CEO of the Trauma Recovery Centre.
+The handbook has contributions from 14 authors, each a specialist in their field.
+They include Louisa Whitney, a specialist in family law, Professor Ally Kern, who specialises in relating theology to survivors of domestic abuse, and Betsy de Thierry, CEO of the Trauma Recovery Centre.

 - managing the practical realities after leaving an abuser

 - healing and recovery after leaving an abuser

 Included in the wide range of helpful subjects are chapters on security, protective orders, supporting children, financial and career planning, managing physical and mental health, healing, as well as a section on what the Bible says about domestic abuse, divorce, justice and forgiveness.

 If you are a survivor of domestic abuse we would love to send you a free copy.